Table of Contents

 - Place ice or heat packs on swollen cheeks.

-- Take acetaminophen (brand name: Tylenol) for pain or ibuprofen (brand names: Advil, Motrin) for pain and swelling.
-Never give aspirin to children or teenagers 18 years of age or younger because of the risk of Reye's syndrome.
-Reye's syndrome is a serious illness that can lead to death.
+- Take acetaminophen for pain.
+Take ibuprofen for pain and swelling.
+Never give aspirin to children or teenagers 18 old or younger.
+This increases the risk of Reye’s syndrome.
+Reye’s syndrome is a serious illness that can lead to death.

 - Eat soft foods that don’t require much chewing.